-The bulk of previous work assumes independence between the traces of different users.
-We argue that this is not the case in practice, i.e., for many applications, there is dependencies between the traces of different users.
-For example, friends tend to travel together or might meet at given places, hence introducing dependencies between the traces of their location information.
-Several previous work~\cite{cordiff8, cordata1, cordiff2, cordiff3, cordiff4, pufferfish_kifer, dependency_Liu} has considered cross-user correlation, however, only for protecting queries on aggregated data, which is different than our application scenario.
-Other previous work~\cite{corgeo,corPLP,cordummy,cordiff} have mostly considered temporal and spatial correlation within data traces, but not cross-user correlations.
-In \cite{corgeo}, an obfuscation technique is employed to achieve privacy; however, for continuous location-based services (LBS) queries, there is often strong temporal correlation in the locations.
-Hence, \cite{corgeo} considers how correlation of the users' obfuscated locations can impact location privacy, and then employs an adaptive noise level to achieve more privacy while still maintaining an acceptable level of utility.
-Liu et al.~\cite{cordummy} show that the spatiotemporal correlation between neighboring location sets can ruin the privacy achieved using a dummy-based location-privacy preserving mechanism (LPPM); to solve this problem, they propose a spatiotemporal correlation-aware privacy protection that perturbs the spatiotemporal correlation between neighboring locations.
-Zhang et al. \cite{corPLP} employed Protecting Location Privacy (PLP) against correlation-analysis attack in crowd sensing: the potential correlation between users' locations is modeled and the data is filtered to remove the samples that disclose the user's private locations.
-In \cite{cordiff}, locations of a single user are temporally correlated, and $\delta$-location set based differential privacy is proposed to achieve location privacy at every timestamp.
-Finally, Song et al. \cite{correlection_timeseries} provide privacy when there is correlation within the data of a single user.
+The bulk of previous work assumes independence between the traces of different users.~\cite{corgeo,corPLP,cordummy,cordiff,Negar,negar_database,shirani_database} have mostly considered temporal and spatial dependency within data traces, but not cross-user dependency.
+In~\cite{corgeo}, an obfuscation technique is employed to achieve privacy; however, for continuous Location-Based Services (LBS) queries, there is often strong temporal dependency in the locations.
+Hence,~\cite{corgeo} considers how dependency of the users' obfuscated data can impact privacy, and then employs an adaptive noise level to achieve more privacy while still maintaining an acceptable level of utility.
+Liu et al.~\cite{cordummy} show that the spatiotemporal dependency between neighboring location sets can ruin the privacy achieved using a dummy-based location-privacy preserving mechanism (LPPM); to solve this problem, they propose a spatiotemporal dependency-aware privacy protection that perturbs the spatiotemporal dependency between neighboring locations.
+Zhang et al.~\cite{corPLP} employ Protecting Location Privacy (PLP) against dependency-analysis attack in crowd sensing: the potential dependency between users' data is modeled, and the data is filtered to remove the samples that disclose the user's private data.
+In~\cite{cordiff}, locations of a single user are temporally dependent, and $\delta$-location set based differential privacy is proposed to achieve location privacy at every timestamp.
+Finally, Song et al.~\cite{correlection_timeseries} provide privacy when there is dependency within the data of a single user.
 In summary, previous studies do not consider dependency between users, which is the focus of this work.
+We argue that for many applications, there is dependency between the traces of different users.
+For example, friends tend to travel together or might meet at given places, hence introducing dependency between the traces of their location information.
+Several previous works~\cite{cordiff8, cordata1, cordiff2, cordiff3, cordiff4, pufferfish_kifer, dependency_Liu} have considered cross-user dependency; however, this only has been for protecting queries on aggregated data, which is different than our application scenario.